-Little window of the Valponasca: Eye of Maria Mazzarello open to the horizon of God and to the demanding life of work.

-Little window of the Valponasca: Opening of a young heart that searches beyond earthly things, beyond her own existence and discovers a story of love and salvation.
+Little window of the Valponasca: Eye of Mary Mazzarello open to the horizon of God and to the fatiguing life of work.
+Little window of the Valponasca: Opening of a young heart that searching beyond things, beyond her own existence for a story of love and salvation.

-Little window of the Valponasca: Walking diligently through the arduous hours of the day and resting in the calm and peace of the night.
+Little window of the Valponasca: Yearning of the industrious hours of the day and rest in the peace of the night.

-Little window of the Valponasca: Ineffable light of God's Love which fills the heart and opens wounds which gradually and consistently heal.

-Little window of the Valponasca: Loving encounter for the Eucharistic Jesus in the treasured village Church, mystery of bread and wine, the Body and Blood of the Lord, given in love and outpouring in service.
+Little window of the Valponasca: ineffable light of God-Love who fills the heart and opens wounds which never heal.
+Little window of the Valponasca: Loving search for the Eucharistic Jesus in the poor village Church, mystery of the bread and wine, the Body and Blood of the Lord, given in love for the service of life.

-Little window of the Valponasca: Vision of the future: poor, abandoned youth emerging from every part of the world, thirsting for the Infinite.
+Little window of the Valponasca: Vision of future: poor, abandoned youth, streaming from the ends of the earth, starving for the Infinite.

-Little window of the Valponasca: Cherished by so many Sisters who strive to be like Mary visiting her cousin Elizabeth or seeing the needs of others at Cana, the one "Full of the Holy Spirit," is the Helper of all people.
+Little window of the Valponasca: Eye of so many Sisters who strive to be mothers like the Mother of Love, the one "Full of the Holy Spirit," the Helper of men.